tcaplan/cs-4241-a2-shortstack/README.md

 **Modification Of Data Enabled**: Along with adding and removing data from the server, users are allowed to modify existing data through the modification form.

 ## Design/Evaluation Achievements
-**Think-Aloud Protocol**: Ran ___ think-aloud(s) to test the design of the website.
+**Think-Aloud Protocol**: Ran 1 think-aloud(s) to test the design of the website.
 - Prompt: Add 2 of your classes to the schedule, then modify 1 class to have class on a Sunday.
 Student 1:
-1. Last Name:
+1. Last Name: Logan
-2. Problems:
+2. Problems: Didn't see the classes in the schedule before adding, so having 2 classes with the same name was confusing.
-3. Surprising Comments:
+3. Surprising Comments: Liked the words at the box line for labeling
-4. Changes based on feedback:
+4. Changes based on feedback: Expected the classes to be organized positionally by time rather than just sorted.
+(Would have implemented with more time :( ))
 Student 2:
 1. Last Name:
 2. Problems: